 Our universities welcome qualified individuals to apply for admission at any time through an online application process.
-We are an open enrollment institution, and qualifications for our undergraduate program are a high school diploma or General Education Development certificate.
+We are an open enrollment institution, and qualifications for most of our undergraduate programs are a high school diploma or General Education Development certificate.
 Graduate applicants must hold a baccalaureate degree from an accredited U.S. institution or an equivalent foreign institution.
-In 2008, more than 89,600 prospective students inquired about admission through our website or by mail, e-mail, or phone and more than 23,300 started at least one course.
-In 2009, more than 157,800 inquiries were received and more than 31,500 students started at least one course.

 Prospective students apply directly online.
-Upon completing the online application and orientation, students are issued a student ID number and password and provided information for submitting the necessary documentation to finalize their admission and apply for evaluation of credits that they would like to transfer.
+Upon completing the online application and orientation, students are issued a student ID number and password and are provided information for submitting the necessary documentation to finalize their admission and apply for evaluation of credits that they would like to transfer.
 Students are also informed how to register for their initial course(s), arrange for tuition payment and navigate the online student environment.
 Prospective students who have questions during the admissions process may obtain assistance through our online resources and can contact the Admissions Department through our online resources or by telephone.